So you want to get more customers. But do you know how? There’s a...

 In order to create an emergency fund, you should set your budget properly, use your credit cards wisely, manage your debts and save as much as possible.
 It pays to be frugal.

 What you can do is to create a spreadsheet template, so that you can always keep track of your financial health.

 One of the key risks in our life is relying on a single source of income.
 What would happen if you no longer had an income due to job loss?

 This is especially crucial if you’re the family breadwinner.
 What happens if you lose your job, yet you still need to pay your debts, the household bills, and children need to be looked after?

 So, what can you do to survive and continue to support your family?
 Create your very own passive income!

-There are some passive income streams that you can use to create a bit of financial security.
+Many people think that they should save as much as they possibly can in their saving accounts, but there are some passive income streams that you can use to create a bit of financial security.

 A good idea is to invest.
 It is very important because in today’s world, just earning a single paycheck is not enough.
 Even your salary will not keep up with the current rate of inflation, what more your bills and mortgages.